JonSn0w/SimpleTwitchBot/README.md

 </p>

 ## Description:
 This is a simple Twitch moderator/chat-bot written in Python, which features automated responses to a collection of commands that provide information, utility, and a little fun to your streams chat.
 By default, the integrated moderator will ban users who attempt to post external links, email addresses, phone numbers, IP addresses, and credit card number.
-Though, if you'd prefer to instead punish the offending user with a timeout from chat, you can do so quite easily by replacing the ```ban(s, username)``` in the *bot.py* file with ```timmeout(s, username, #timeout_time(s)#)```.
+Though, if you'd prefer to instead punish the offending user with a 10 minute timeout from chat, you can do so quite easily by removing ```ban(s, username)``` from the *bot.py* file and uncommenting ```timmeout(s, username)```.

 ------------------------------------------------------------------------------